Tens Of Thousands March In Belarus Capital Despite Crackdown - UrduPoint

 Protesters faced off against armed interior troops and riot police who used their shields to block people's passage.

-Other group tried to bypass police, moving in groups along various streets in the the city.
+Other group tried to bypass police, moving in groups along various streets in the city.

 But despite the heavy security, the atmosphere remained relaxed and festive, with a violinist playing a protest song and people dancing to rave music.